Balan827/Linear-Regression-Model/README.md

 This is a pretty basic project, but I decided to try it because T've only read about linear regression and predictions models thus far so I wanted to start small.
 I might scale this up when I get more comfortable with the concepts.
+I did this in python in Jupyter Notebook, but the same code should run in other IDEs with proper library installations :)